Comments:

 coins in AU or better.
 It may be difficult to see if the coin is heavily bag-marked or has excessive

 contact marks.
 It’s often difficult to see in photos.
-We've enhanced the die line on the photo below
+I've enhanced the die line on the photo below

 to aid in attribution.